By JOY HINYIKIWILE

 “Job placement has always been part of our mandate here at ADC, but when the pandemic hit in 2020, our project was disrupted,” said Nduna.
 “I’m happy that we have resumed helping people gain work experience.”

-The centre also provides a free computer lab to the community and helps some people they work with getting driver’s licences.
-It partners with various organisations and institutions to secure funding and help the community.
+The centre also provides a free computer lab to the community and helps some of the community members who complete its courses attain driver’s licences.
+ADC partners with various organisations and institutions to secure funding and help the community.
 Nduna says the centre is currently short-staffed and is looking to secure funding to employ more workers and enlarge its working environment.